How effective is steam inhalation for coronavirus?

 However, the Department of Health (DOH), as well as various medical societies, have warned against using “tuob” to treat COVID-19.

-According to Health Undersecretary Maria Rosario Vergeire, the effects of steam inhalation against COVID-19 remain unproven.
+According to Health Department OIC Maria Rosario Vergeire, the effects of steam inhalation against COVID-19 remain unproven.
 The DOH added that using steam might even cause burn injuries, and can even spread the virus further through aerosolization.

 In response to Governor Garcia’s memorandum, a joint statement from thirteen (13) medical societies was released saying that steam inhalation is not recommended for treatment for coronavirus.